Interactive Occlusion Boundary Estimation through Exploitation of Synthetic Data: Introduction

-All the above considerations have motivated our study of interactive OB estimation to enhance performance through human interaction and efficiently construct OB benchmarks.
-To our knowledge, this is the first such study.
-Our main contributions are presented in three key aspects:
+The above considerations have motivated our study of \textbf{\emph{interactive OB estimation (IOBE)}}, aiming to improve OB estimation accuracy through human interaction while efficiently constructing OB benchmarks.
+To the best of our knowledge, this is the \textbf{pioneering} work on IOBE, and our main contributions are threefold:

 \begin{enumerate}